Willi-js/FetchIt/README.md

 An extension for quickly moving trough your active files.
 Inspired by [Harpoon by ThePrimeagen](https://github.com/ThePrimeagen/harpoon)

+(This extension is mostly for my self xD, you should probably find better alternatives)

 ## Features

 - Add files to your active list